Best Public Universities in Denmark for Indian Students in 2026

 #251-300

-Though there are more public universities in Denmark, only these 5 make it to the global rankings for 2026.
+Though there are more public universities in Denmark, only these 5 made it to the global rankings for 2026.
+For those who depend on rankings solely, must check for recent data before they apply.

 5 Best Public Universities in Denmark for Studying

-Based on the top ranking public universities in Denmark, we will discuss in detail about these universities.
-For those who plan on applying to any of these Danish public universities can check the following section and then shortlist one for application.
+Based on the top-ranking public universities in Denmark, we will discuss these universities in detail.
+Those who plan on applying to any of these Danish public universities can check the following section and then shortlist one for application.

 1. The University of Copenhagen